This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep the head of the person's bed elevated as directed.
 This will decrease brain swelling and help prevent bleeding.
 Visitors should not lower the head of the bed unless a healthcare provider says it is okay.

-- Remind the person not to blow his nose.
-This can increase pressure in his skull and cause bleeding.
+- Remind the person not to blow his or her nose.
+This can increase pressure in the skull and cause bleeding.

 - Remind the person not to get out of bed until healthcare providers say it is okay.
-He may need to wait until the morning after surgery or longer to get out of bed.
-Tell the person not to get up on his own.
-He may be dizzy or have problems with balance.
-This can increase his risk for a fall.
+He or she may need to wait until the morning after surgery or longer to get out of bed.
+Tell the person not to get up on his or her own.
+He or she may be dizzy or have problems with balance.
+This can increase the risk for a fall.
 A physical therapist may need to help the person get out of bed and walk.
 The person may also be given exercises to do in bed.
 Movement will help prevent blood clots and a lung infection.

 What are the risks of a craniotomy?